 - What does it mean when the price is moving very fast?

 - What is going on when there is no volume, but the price is dropping 20 ticks?

-Bookmap provided the seminar for us in the email so we could teach people about the order flow in general and Bookmap in particular.
+Bookmap provided a seminar for us in the email so we could teach people about the order flow in general and Bookmap in particular.
 And when you open Bookmap for the first time, you understand nothing.
 When new traders have no idea what to look for, they are lost.
-Bookmap looks pretty easy at first: a nice graphic, dots, and colors, and you think that trading is easy too.
+Bookmap looks pretty easy at first: a nice graphic, dots, and colors, and you think that trading is easy, too.
 But when novice traders ask me: “How can Bookmap help me?”
 I answer: Bookmap cannot help you when you don’t understand the market.

 Could you describe your work routine?
 When do you trade most of the time?